lykmapipo/common/DOCUMENTATION.md

 #### has(collection, value)

-check if value is in a collection
+Check if value is in a collection